 In order to satisfactorily complete the orientation, the participants must:

 - Complete each of the modules and their quiz listed below prior to the orientation.

 - Ask their supervisor to sign-off on the “Supervisor Sign-Off” sheet attached below.
 The Supervisor Sign-Off” sheet must be forwarded to the orientation coordinator prior to the orientation day to assure that the participant will receive a completion certificate.
 A completion certificate will be provided upon completion of an evaluation survey sent electronically following the session.

 - Attend the entire 1 day Orientation Session.

-The orientation is just one day and scheduled for the following dates: Tuesday, October 2, 2012; Tuesday February 5, 2013; and Wednesday, May 8, 2013.
+The orientation is just one day and scheduled for the following dates: Tuesday, October 22, 2013; mid winter and spring dates to be determined.
 To register, please contact the Orientation Coordinator: Pam Miller Sallet.

 - History - Chapter 1

 - Required Reading: ESS Vision, Mission Statement, Strategic Goals -This document describes the vision upon which the program was developed, the mission, and strategic goals of the program.